You may never see these trails this empty (relatively speaking) again.

 Visit a true Los Angeles gem while hiking to this man-made “cave.”
 The Griffith Park tunnel was a popular filming location during the ’60s and makes for the perfect selfie spot (because if you don’t post it to Instagram, did you even hike?)
 Learn more here.

-After the storm that passed through Los Angeles, the waterfalls are probably doing pretty well.
+After the storm that passed through Los Angeles a few weeks nack, the waterfalls are probably doing better then usual.
 Though it’s a bit of a drive out of the city, the majestic views are definitely worth it.
 Learn more here.

 5. Eaton Canyon Falls